florian-ariasu/course-enrollment-manager/README.md

 > [!TIP]
 > #### Gradle Integration with IntelliJ IDEA 📦
 >
 > The project includes the `gradle/wrapper` directory, allowing IntelliJ IDEA to automatically recognize it as a Gradle project.
-No additional plugins are required—just open the project, and access Gradle tasks from the sidebar if you wish not to install Gradle
+No additional plugins are required—just open the project, and access Gradle tasks directly from the sidebar if you wish not to install Gradle.